Stories by María Ospina, translated by Heather Cleary

 Book Riot, “Must-Read Books in Translation”

-“María Ospina has created an artifact that's both luminous and dark, tender and cruel, whose inhabitants move in a shared space sculpted by violence.
+“María Ospina has created an artifact that's both luminous and dark, tender and cruel, whose inhabitants move in a shared space sculpted by violence—the narcoguerrilla and its tentacles.
 Within these pages, there shines a fine and beautiful diamond of sharp, fearsome faces.” —Carmen Boullosa

 “Ospina is a remarkable talent, and Heather Cleary, an extraordinary translator.
 I love the offbeat, flea-bitten reality Variations on the Body captures: Marxist guerillas, stray dogs, dolls, vivid dreams.
 It’s as if Ospina has cut beautiful, odd scraps from our world using her own unique writer-made scissors.” —Camilla Grudova